 - Rutgers Library Catalog

-- Rutgers Law library materials are not listed in the Library Catalog.
-So if your topic is in some way law-related, be sure and use the Law library catalogs.
+- Rutgers Law library materials are not listed in the Catalog.
+So if your topic is in some way law-related, be sure and use the Law library catalog.

 - Center for Research Libraries

 - CRL is consortium of North American university and independent research libraries that acquires and preserves newspapers, journals, documents,

 foreign dissertations, archives, and other expensive or hard to find materials.
 As Rutgers is a CRL member, these materials are considered part of Rutgers' collections and can be borrowed via Interlibrary Loan.
 In addition to

 the materials listed in their catalog, CRL also supports and provides access to special collections such as ethnic and African-American newspapers; foreign dissertations; literature collections, and drama and theatre collections.